 4. CAC (Customer Acquisition Cost)

 CAC tells you how much you're spending on getting a customer, and whether the final cost is worth it or not!
+CAC plays a huge role in determining the profitability of a business: if you’re spending too much to acquire customers, then you can continuously grow your business but not your revenue.

 Lifetime value, sometimes called LTV, is the dollar value a company receives from a specific customer.
 You can increase this metric by finding creative ways to upsell and generate more sales from each customer.